 Nautical charts are representations, on a flat piece of paper, of the 3-dimensionally curved surface of the earth.
 Where the area to be represented is small (say, a harbour) the distortions of scale are trivial.
 Where the areas are large (say, the British Isles) the distortions become significant.
-Mercator (a C15 mathematician) devised a distortion which kept the parallels of latitude parallel, but made them all (including the poles!) equal in length.
+Mercator was a 16th Century mathematician and geographer who devised a projection of the curved surface of the earth onto a flat map so that rhumb lines drawn on the map would appear as straight lines.
+This distortion kept the parallels of latitude parallel, but made them all (including the poles!) equal in length.
 His equation made the meridians of longitude parallel instead of converging at the poles.
 Features at the Equator are accurately represented, and the scales become more distorted as one approaches the poles.
 On the earth the poles are points with no length in any direction: Mercators projection turned the poles into parallels of latitude the same length as all the other parallels.

-Because of the distortions, rhumb lines on the projection become straight lines; this is, perhaps, the most valuable feature of Mercator’s projection.
+Because of the distortions, rhumb lines on Mercator's projection become straight lines; this is, perhaps, the most valuable feature of Mercator’s projection.